aduranil/nyc_govt_payroll/README.md

 # nyc government payroll

 July 2018 I was looking at making infographics using info from [nyc open data payroll data](https://data.cityofnewyork.us/City-Government/Citywide-Payroll-Data-Fiscal-Year-/k397-673e).
-I downloaded the data, and grouped by fiscal year and first name, as long as the first name had at least 1000 instances of that name.
+I downloaded the data, and grouped by fiscal year and first name, as long as the first name had at least 500 instances of that name.
 I made sure to only get data for people with annual salaries.
-I then just took an average of the salaries, and this is the result, which is not really surprising.
+I then just took an average of the salaries.
 I'm not a data scientist so accuracy of this is not guaranteed!!

 To see the graphic locally, clone this repository, cd into the file, and run: